 Ludicrous as that sounds, most of us act like Bruce whenever we try to change someone’s mind.
 We barge into each other’s beliefs and try to remodel them with verbal sledgehammers.

 It never works.

-This is the mindset of the belief remodeling strategy for how to change someone’s mind.
+This is the belief remodeling mindset for how to change someone’s mind.

 Get in that mindset.
 Then let’s get started.